Borja3210/Bootstrap-Portfolio/README.md

 <ins> About me </ins>

-Includes a picture of myself, a little introduction a UL with my future skills, section is responsive.
+Includes a picture of myself, a little introduction a UL with my future skills, UL created inside details and summary to make it more professional, section is responsive.

 <img width="1440" alt="Screenshot 2022-12-13 at 13 05 37" src="https://user-images.githubusercontent.com/26310201/207325861-4b73a775-fc23-4160-9996-035f0331bb64.png">